dsl-unibe-ch/state-of-editions/deck.md

 ### Linked Open Web and Omeka

-- Provides loads of metadata Schemes (FOF, etc.)
+- Provides widely used metadata Schemes out of the box (FOF, etc.)
 - custom ontologies possible (with a module)
+- ready to be linked with other RDF-Ressources

 ---